JT-COSC/Pass-Stash/README.md

 </details>

 ## Why Use Pass-Stash?
-  Pass-Stash is different from other password managers in that all of the data is stored locally as opposed to on a global server.
+  Pass-Stash is different from most other password managers in that all of the data is stored locally as opposed to on a global server.
 This prevents your sensitive information from being compromised in the event of a major data breach.
 No matter if you have 3 passwords or 30, you can rest assured knowing that your data is safely stored on your device.
 Pass-Stash also allows you to generate strong passwords with the push of a button, ensuring that your accounts remain secure.

 ## Functions
   ### Password Generation